pablolagos/bidirpc/README.md

 **Reliable two-way RPC for modern Go applications.**

 **bidirpc** lets you build real-time, two-way communication between servers and clients over persistent TCP connections—securely and efficiently.
 With built-in support for TLS, optional gzip compression, and seamless reconnection, both sides can register and call remote functions as if they were local.

 Whether you're building dashboards, remote control systems, messaging backends, or IoT communication, `bidirpc` gives you a clean and powerful foundation.
-It supports TLS, gzip compression, automatic reconnection, and lets both sides register and call functions.
-It’s perfect for building realtime backend systems, control panels, IoT communication, and more.

 ---